sjmikler/progress-table/docs/advanced-usage.md

 Additionaly, you can specify the color of the progress bar using `color` and `color_empty` arguments when creating a progress bar object.
 This will override whatever color is set in `style` or `style_embed`.
-We can connect this option with `colorama.Back` to modify colors of the background instead of the foreground symbols.
+We can combine this option with `colorama.Back` to modify colors of the background instead of the foreground symbols.

 ```python